Ruminant feed regulations for preventing BSE or "mad cow disease"

 "Notice: Do not feed to sheep, cattle, deer, goats, buffaloes, or other ruminant animals.
 This product contains or may contain ruminant protein."

 Wastewater from slaughterhouses and rendering facilities could contain ruminant protein.
-If you operate one of these facilities, you must treat facility wastewater before you dispose of it on farms that have ruminants.
+If you operate one of these facilities, you must treat wastewater from your facility before you dispose of it on farms that have ruminants.

 To treat the wastewater:

-As long as floating debris and settled solids are removed from wastewater before it enters the treatment plant, you can use the sludge from screening on pasture.
+If floating debris and sediment are removed from wastewater before it enters the treatment plant, you can use the screened sludge on pasture.

-- the water was treated to the required standard
+- the wastewater was treated to the required standard

 - there isn't any visible wastewater or debris on the crop or pasture.

-Manure and gut contents can be used on pasture
+Manure and paunch contents can be used on pasture

 Farmers can graze ruminants on land where paunch (first stomach) contents and manure have been applied, as long as there aren't any strips of intestine or ruminant protein.
-Ideally, compost the paunch material first.
+The safest thing to do is compost the paunch material first.

 If you don't follow the rules